 Read more about the CSC program here.

-The CSC Task Force meets on the first Wednesday of each month at 4-5pm in the Village Board Room at 39 Main Street.
+The CSC Task Force meets on the first Wednesday of each month from 4-5pm.
 Check the calendar for the next meeting date and reach out to Erin Griffin at email@example.com to ask about joining a meeting.
 Meetings are open to the public.

 Follow our progress and learn how to reduce your own household or business' emissions on the climatesmartsl Instagram page.

 Greenhouse Gas (GHG) Inventory of Government Operations